GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

 Recommendations:

-- When making a breaking change, take one of the two following approaches:
+- When making a breaking change, take one of the following approaches:
-  - *If* the new library surface is delivered under a new Java package, either use a different Maven ID (different group ID or artifact ID) or bundle the old and new packages together under the original Maven ID.
+  1. If the new library surface is delivered under a new Java package, either use a different Maven ID (different group ID or artifact ID) or bundle the old and new packages together under the original Maven ID.
-  - *If* the breaking change is made in-place and the Java package is kept the same, use the same Maven ID (same group ID and same artifact ID).
+  2. If the breaking change is made in-place and the Java package is kept the same, use the same Maven ID (same group ID and same artifact ID).

-  - There is a tradeoff between the two options above: if a library breaks the surface for a method that is not used in any consumers, there would be no diamond dependency conflicts due to the breakage, so a package rename is a high-cost transition with no real benefit.
+  There is a tradeoff between the two options above: if a library breaks the surface for a method that is not used in any consumers, there would be no diamond dependency conflicts due to the breakage, so a package rename is a high-cost transition with no real benefit.
 Conversely, if a library breaks the surface for a method that is used in many places at multiple levels of the dependency graph, there would be a huge amount of diamond dependency conflicts if the package isn't renamed, so a package rename is preferrable.
 Generally, the wider the usage of the features that need to break, the higher the value from renaming the Java package.
 - Whether or not you make breaking changes, don't publish the same classes under multiple Maven IDs; this creates a situation where artifacts have "overlapping classes."
 Another best practice,